aurule/npc/docs/commands.rst

 -o, --outfile <file path>
 	Save the output to the given file.
 Besides a path, this option accepts a single hyphen (``-``) which writes the output to stdout, usable for piping into another command.

+--search <paths>
+	Look in these paths for character files.
+Individual files are loaded directly, and directories are searched recursively.

+--ignore <paths>
+	Skip these paths when looking for character files.

 report
 -------------------------------